+- 11. Each submission to an assessor consists of a commentary, its associated evidence, and an assessment log. - 12.
 A commentary is a subjective document you generate as part of the registration process.
-Your evidence, in contrast, is generated as a result of the work you undertook and provides corroboration of the claims you make in your commentary.
+Your evidence, in contrast, is generated as a result of the work you undertook and provides objective corroboration of the claims you make in your commentary.
 This is the basis of portfolio assessment.
-Your evidence must be clearly linked to the description in the commentary of how you meet the standard.
-You must submit at least three commentaries, each of which covers a piece of work from which you have derived evidence of application.
+Your evidence must be clearly linked to the description in the commentary of how you meet the standard. - 13.
+You must submit at least three commentaries, each of which covers a discrete piece of work from which you have derived evidence of application.
 A piece of work can be a project, a programme, an aspect of your routine work or any other type of public health work you have undertaken; in short, it is up to you to identify work which demonstrates the standards you have claimed.
+The evidence of application should be from 'real life' public health practice rather than a theoretical example such as from academic study.
 The choice of standards to be covered by each piece of work is yours, but you may find some standards link together naturally, depending on the nature of your work.
-Each standard should be claimed only once.
+Each standard should be claimed only once. - 14.
 The choice of appropriate work to demonstrate each standard shows your understanding of each standard (see more on demonstrating understanding below).
 Breaches of confidentiality often occur because identifiable details have not been removed from evidence, so it is important that you check your evidence carefully before submission.
-More information about confidentiality is provided below.
-Each commentary and item of evidence should be clearly labelled and dated (the date when the commentary or evidence was generated).
-If changes to a commentary are made in response to a clarification, the change should be added to the original commentary in a way that is clearly visible e.g. a different text colour.
-The updated commentary should be re-labelled and re-dated to show it has been updated.
-You should use a numbering system that links the commentary and evidence e.g. evidence for Commentary 1 (C1) should be labelled Ev 1.1 etc. It also helps if you distinguish between evidence of knowledge and application e.g. Ev1.1K and Ev1.1A.
-Whatever system you use, it should make your evidence easy to find for both the assessor and the verifier 3.
-Commentaries The commentary should contain information on:
+Information about confidentiality is provided below.